 The Sonos Playbase has three touch-interface buttons on the front side of the speaker for volume, track change, and play/pause.

 The Sonos Playbar has side panel buttons for volume and play/pause.
 Unlike Sonos Playbase, the Playbar’s buttons lack touch interface which adds to an overall sleeker look of the speaker.

-Difference #6: Mount Options – The Sonos Playbase feature an off-the-wall approach to better TV sound, which is perfect for people whose TVs end up on stands and furniture.
+Difference #6: Mount Options – The Sonos Playbase features an off-the-wall approach to better TV sound, which is perfect for people whose TVs end up on stands and furniture.
 The Playbase can securely support TVs up to 77 lbs (35 kg).
 Just place the Playbase beneath your TV for a beautiful, low-profile design and epic home theatre audio.

 The Sonos Playbar, on the other hand, sounds best when mounted on the wall.
-However, you can also place it beneath your TV, on a table or console since it has rubberised ‘feet’.
-The only problem with placing it on a piece of furniture is that in standing position the drivers are facing upwards rather than forwards, which can really impact the sound in a bad way.
+However, you can also place it beneath your TV, on a table or console since it has rubberized ‘feet’.
+The only problem with placing it on a piece of furniture is that in the standing position the drivers are facing upwards rather than forwards, which can really impact the sound in a bad way.

 So, when it comes to placement of Sonos speakers, you get more options with the Playbar than with the Playbase due to available wall-mount support for the Playbar.